 Calming dog beds come in a wide variety of styles, shapes, colors, and materials for pets of all ages and sizes.
 The most common ones are made out of soft, fluffy faux fur.

 They are specially designed to alleviate stress and anxiety in dogs and aid with other behavior or medical problems.
 Some calming dog beds have features such as:

 - Orthopedic support (padding) to help with joint and muscle pain,

-- Self-heating or self-warming properties to help soothe puppies or very anxious dogs,
+- Self-heating, fluffy dog beds with self-warming properties to help soothe puppies or very anxious dogs,

 - Bolstered edges,

 In other words, calming dog beds offer pets a sense of security, relieve anxiety, and provide support for different orthopedic problems.

 Pets can become anxious or stressed due to a variety of reasons.
 Some will develop separation anxiety if their owner is gone for too long, while others are scared of thunderstorms or fireworks.
 Other times, pets can become stressed if you move to a new environment, such as when you are changing homes.

 In all these cases, providing your pets with calming dog beds will help bring some comfort in these stressful situations.

 Calming bed dogs would not replace medication or training, but they will definitely bring some physical and mental comfort to your pets.
 They can bring comfort to: